-We invite children from all schools, non-governmental organizations, clubs, centers and associations from the Danube basin to participate in the Danube Master of Art competition, which since 2004 has brought together thousands of children from the countries through which the Danube River flows.
-The competition aims to encourage children to think about what the environment means to them and to recognize the value and importance of rivers.
+BROZ is the coordinator of the Danube Art Master competition in Slovakia, a competition that since 2004 has brought together thousands of children from the countries through which the Danube River flows.
+The aim is to encourage children to recognize the value and importance of rivers.